MJoseph1234/makeshift/docs/templates.md

    Ghostly
 ```

 Great!
-We've expanded the possibilities for our beach names by using placeholders and lists.
+We've expanded the possibilities for our beach names by inserting placeholders and defining a few lists to pull from.
 Based on this template, a beach name will follow two general formats:
 1. The word 'The', followed by a monster and then a natural feature
 2. An adjective followed by a natural feature

-and each of these formats then pull random options from our three lists.
+and each of these formats then pull random options from our three definitions.

 With just a couple lines and some fun adjectives, we have a template that can create almost 50 random names for our haunted beaches.

-Our template so far uses Lists and Placeholders, two of MakeShifts core tools.
-Additional features like nested placeholders, in-line lists, and list methods all give us even more power to mix things up.
+Our template so far uses Definitions and Placeholders, two of MakeShift's core tools.
+Additional features like nested placeholders, in-line lists, and placeholder methods all give us even more power to mix things up.
 Check out the `examples/` directory on the GitHub repository to see some of these other features in action.
 Combining these tools with a few more creative ideas could produce an unlimited number of scary beach names or really anything else you can think of.